Irfan4/CIS-14A/README.md

-# CIS-14A - Visual Basic .NET Programming I
+# CIS 14A - Visual Basic .NET Programming I

 Programming in Visual Basic.
 Emphasis on Windows programming using the Visual Basic environment.